 Oliver Wendell Holmes: A Life in War, Law, and Ideas (Paperback)

-Named to the Supreme Court by Theodore Roosevelt at age sixty-one, he served for nearly three decades, writing a series of famous, eloquent, and often dissenting opinions that would prove prophetic in securing freedom of speech, protecting the rights of criminal defendants, and ending the Court’s reactionary resistance to social and economic reforms.
+Oliver Wendell Holmes escaped death twice as a young Union officer in the Civil War.
+He lived ever after with unwavering moral courage, unremitting scorn for dogma, and an insatiable intellectual curiosity.
+During his nearly three decades on the Supreme Court, he wrote a series of opinions that would prove prophetic in securing freedom of speech, protecting the rights of criminal defendants, and ending the Court’s reactionary resistance to social and economic reforms.

 About the Author

 Stephen Budiansky is a historian, author, and journalist whose writing has appeared in the Atlantic, the New York Times, the Wall Street Journal, and the Washington Post.
 A recipient of the Guggenheim Fellowship, he resides in Loudoun County, Virginia.

 Lively and engaging.… [A]t a time when progressives and conservatives alike are so sure of their own premises that America is more polarized than at any time since the Civil War, the ‘skeptical humility,’ as Budiansky puts it, that Holmes took from the war seems more elusive, and more urgently needed, than ever.